A Short History of the Royal Mersey Yacht Club

 Sadly Bond’s yard closed in 1962.

 In 1960, talks started on the introduction of a second class.
 An attempt was made to introduce the Hilbre One Design without much success.
-After careful consideration the New Class sub-committee recommended the Squib class, a 19 foot, 2 man keelboat.
+After careful consideration the New Class sub-committee recommended the Squib, a 19 foot, two-man keelboat.
 The following February a meeting was called, attended by thirteen prospective owners, at which the Squib’s designer Oliver Lee was present.
-The class thrived at first and members competed in the Strait’s Regattas and the National Championships.
-However by 1978 the class had virtually disappeared from the Mersey
+The class thrived and members competed in the Menai Strait Regattas and the National Championships.